|

 A tour of Soweto, the city's most infamous township, is a chance to really experience the city and find out about the townships and the role they played in the historic freedom struggles.
 Nelson Mandela has a home here, as does Archibishop Tutu.
 There are plenty of ordinary schools, squares and memorials to be seen, as well as the traditional Soweto Shebeen.
 An organised tour is the safest and best way to see the area.

-Johannesburg landmark admission: charge for tour
+Admission: charge for tour

-Johannesburg Landmarks and Monuments: Post Office
+Post Office

 Address: Rissik Street, Johannesburg, South Africa, ZA